 Medison has agreed to purchase specified, minimum quantities of Paclical once all approvals have been obtained.
 Should the minimum purchase requirements not be met, we have the right to terminate exclusivity.
-We receive royalties of (i) 25% of Medison's net sales for net sales up to ε 7.5 million and (ii) 30% of Medison's net sales for net sales above ε 7.5 million.
-The Medison Agreement also includes milestone payments, the first of which, ε 0.2 million, we received upon entering into the Medison Agreement, and the second of which, ε 0.2 million, we are entitled to receive upon the grant of marketing authorization by the European Commission.
+We receive royalties of (i) 25% of Medison's net sales for net sales up to €7.5 million and (ii) 30% of Medison's net sales for net sales above €7.5 million.
+The Medison Agreement also includes milestone payments, the first of which, €0.2 million, we received upon entering into the Medison Agreement, and the second of which, €0.2 million, we are entitled to receive upon the grant of marketing authorization by the European Commission.
+We are required to repay 50% of the initial milestone payment if marketing authorization is not received during 2015.